 One more thing: these sourdough english muffins need a second rise after shaped to be extra soft inside and to have a good rise while cooking.
-Don’t skip it or you might end up with a denser English muffin.
+Don’t skip it or you might end up with a denser english muffin.

 Can I make it vegan?

-My English muffins are burning at the bottom, what am I doing wrong?
+My english muffins are burning at the bottom, what am I doing wrong?

 Now, about your pan: are you using a normal frying pan?
 Is it too thin?
 It might influence the final result if you have a very strong/hot stove.
 Try to use a more heavy-bottom pan to cook them.

-What to eat with them
+What to eat with